f5devcentral/f5-agility-labs-xc/docs/class8/class8.rst

 Welcome
 -------

-In this hands-on lab environment, attendees will explore the use of the F5 Distributed Cloud API to review, build and maintain deployed configurations.
-During the lab, attendees will be performing API calls to automate various aspects of standard F5 Distributed Cloud operations from basic building blocks to automating security configurations and controls.
-Adjacent automation tools will also be explored.

-Objectives:
+This lab explores F5 Distributed Cloud's (XC) API-first framework and the automation of operational controls.
+The following key concepts will be covered:​
+- Leveraging the Developer Portal
+- Leveraging Terraform
+- Standardizing and Operationalizing delivery controls
+- Standardizing and Operationalizing security controls
+- Audit and Standard compliance

+Outcomes:
 -----------

-- Gain a deeper understanding of key F5 Distributed Cloud API frameworks and controls.
-- Gain an understanding of the F5 Distributed Cloud API-first framework.
+- Understanding of API-first framework
-- Establish basic operational tasks for object management.
-- Explore Terraform Provider for F5 Distributed Cloud
+- Practical use cases to automate and walk away with
+- Operationalizing (day-to-day controls) configuration management

 Lab & Tasks:
 ------------

 The next page (Introduction) will cover the lab environment, access, and lab variables.
-The lab will be using a Windows 10 client with Postman and Terraform pre-installed to demonostatre how to automate the deployment of:
+The lab utilizes the Distributed Cloud
+SaaS Console, Visual Studio Code, and Terraform to demonostrate:

-- F5 Distributed Cloud HTTP Health Check
+- Automated Creation of HTTP Health Checks
-- F5 Distributed Cloud Origin Pool
+- Automated Creation of Cloud Origin Pools
-- F5 Distributed Cloud HTTP Load Balancer
+- Automated Creation of Cloud HTTP Load Balancer
-- F5 Distributed Cloud Web Application Firewall
+- Automated Creation and Deployment of Cloud Web Application Firewalls
-- F5 Distributed Cloud Service Policy
+- Automated Creation and Deployment of Cloud Service Policies
+- Automated Audits of Deployed Configurations

-During the lab exercises we will explore different methods of protecting and exposing applications/webserver that are included in the lab.
+During the lab exercises we will explore different methods of protecting and exposing applications/webservers that are included in the lab.

 A Git Repository of the configurations used in this lab is available at https://github.com/f5devcentral/appworld-f5xc-automation